All Trans-Retinoic Acid (Tretinoin, Vesanoid®)

 - Signs of possible liver problems: dark urine, pale bowel movements, bad stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin

 - Pregnancy warning: This drug can have harmful effects on the unborn baby.
-Women of child bearing potential should use two effective methods of birth control during your cancer treatment and for at least 1 month after treatment.
+Women of child bearing potential, as well as post-menopausal women and/or women with history of infertility, should use 2 effective methods of birth control during your cancer treatment and for 1 month after treatment.
 Let your doctor know right away if you think you may be pregnant.

 - Fertility Warning: Human fertility studies have not been done with this drug.
 Talk with your doctor or nurse if you plan to have children.